 The statue of Leonidas at Thermopylae

-The sacrifice of Leonidas and his 300 comrades-in-arms became a timeless symbol and in the place where Leonidas and his comrades-in-arms fell, the ancients erected a monument with the well-known epigram of Simonides engraved on it:
+The sacrifice of Leonidas and his 300 comrades-in-arms became a timeless symbol in the ancient world and in the place where Leonidas and his comrades-in-arms fell, the ancients erected a monument with the well-known epigram of Simonides engraved on it:

 Ὦ ξεῖν ’, ἀγγέλλειν Λακεδαιμονίοις ὅτι τῇδε